Ground: White, Hart Lane, 748 High Road, Tottenham, London, N17 0AP

 Ticket Office: 0870 420 5000

-Home - White shirts, navy blue shorts, white socks with navy trim
+Home - White shirts with navy arms, navy shorts, white socks

 Unofficial website - Spurs Odyssey

 |Last Season - Transition||Position: Ninth|

 Spurs thought they had pulled off a major coup when announcing France boss Jacques Santini as the belated successor to Glenn Hoddle.
 A promising start to the season masked the disarray behinds the scenes, with Santini unable to speak English effectively and seemingly confused as to his role in tandem with Martin Jol and Frank Arnesen.
 The results, and the goals, dried up and Santini quit at the start of November - the row between the two parties still rages today.
 And then there was the Arnesen-Chelsea affair.
 Jol was appointed as his permanent replacement and instantly built up a rapport with the fans.
 Spurs briefly threatened to qualify for a place in Europe but only one win in their final six matches put paid to that.
 Perhaps the highlight was the thrilling north London derby which Arsenal won by the odd goal in nine, but essentially it was another season of mid-table mediocrity for Spurs.

 Tom Huddlestone (Derby) - £1million

 Lee Young-Pyo (PSV Eindhoven) - Undisclosed